About Us | KCET

 The show airs Tuesdays at 8 p.m.

-Val Zavala is anchor and executive producer of "SoCal Connected."
+Val Zavala is anchor and senior producer of "SoCal Connected."
 Since joining KCET in 1987 she has won 15 L.A.
 Emmy awards.
 She has covered major issues in southern California politics, education, government, demographics, healthcare, environment, economy, and arts and culture.
 She has been honored for her community service by numerous organizations including the California Chicano News Media Association, and Hispanic Americans for Fairness in Media among others.
 She was a John S. Knight Journalism fellow at Stanford University in 1993.
 She received her M.A. in journalism from American University and her B.A. in Latin American Studies from Yale University.

 Linda Burns is SoCal Connected's Senior Producer.
 She has been with the show since its premiere in 2008 -- part of the news team responsible for winning nearly every major journalism award.
 Prior to that she was supervising producer of Life & Times, KCET's long-running news and public affairs show.
 She free-lanced as a special projects producer at NBC-LA and has written and produced news and specials for CBS stations in Los Angeles and San Francisco.
 She received an MA in Broadcast Communications from San Francisco State University, and achieves zen by gazing at the photo of her dog next to her computer screen.